 Parking Too Far Away From the Curb

-Parallel parking can be tricky, no doubt; it takes skill and practice.
+Parallel parking can be tricky, no doubt; it takes skill and practice, being one of the most difficult aspects of Drivers Ed.
 However, many times novice parallel parkers simply park too far away from the curb, which causes confusion and even danger for all cars coming and going.
 If you are not comfortable with parallel parking, practice it thoroughly before you are in a real live parallel parking situation.
-Don't park too far away from the curb; doing so is a great example of bad parking.
+Don’t park too far away from the curb; doing so is a great example of bad parking.

 Parked Facing the Wrong Way